ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaasplugin_install.md

 ### On Linux
 {: #dbaas_cli_linux}

 1. Most Linux distributions have Python and Pip preinstalled.
-If yours doesn't, use these commands to install them (using the Ubuntu distribution as an example):
+If yours doesn't, use the following commands to install them (using the Ubuntu distribution as an example).

    ```
-   sudo apt-get install python3 python3-dev
+   sudo apt-get install python3
    sudo apt-get install python3-pip
    ```
    {: codeblock}

-2. To install the Python Requests library, use this command:
+2. To install the Python Requests library, use the following command.

    ```
    sudo pip3 install requests
    ```
    {: codeblock}

-3. To add the Python directory to PATH, use this command:
+3. To add the Python directory to PATH, use the following command.

    ```
    export PATH=/usr/bin/python3:$PATH
    ```
    {: codeblock}

-4. To install the DBaaS CLI plug-in, use this command:
+4. To install the DBaaS CLI plug-in, use the following command.

    ```
    ibmcloud plugin install dbaas-cli
    ```
    {: codeblock}

-5. To confirm that the DBaaS CLI plug-in is installed correctly, use this command:
+5. To confirm that the DBaaS CLI plug-in is installed correctly, use the following command.

    ```
    ibmcloud